There are two variants of this:

 - In some rare cases, the own transponder may be configured wrongly.
 On some models, the programmed ICAO address is visible at startup.

-- If this does not help, the "Mode-C filtering method" can be set to aggressive.
-Removing / filtering own Mode-C signals is more difficult than Mode-S or ADS-B and more aggressive algorithms may be needed.
+- Ensure that the "Mode-C filtering method" is set to "Aggressive".
+Removing/filtering own Mode-C signals is more difficult than Mode-S or ADS-B and more aggressive algorithms may be needed.

-- Furthermore, "Mode-C processing" can be disabled altogether.
-In areas where Mode-S adoption is widespread (e.g. Europe), this is a good setting in any case, as the Mode-C signal is simply not needed.
+- Furthermore, "Mode-C target processing" can be disabled altogether.
+This is the default setting in the configuration tool.
+In areas where Mode-S adoption is widespread (e.g. Europe), this is the recommended setting in any case, as the Mode-C signal is simply not needed.